 Joins in Tableau play a vital role in designing reports.
 In real-time, we usually create reports using a database or data warehouse, and we all know that the data in the database is in normalized form.
 So, we can’t generate reports using a single table (mostly not, as per the business perspective).

-For example, if you want to design a report for Country wise sales, Country information will be in Geography or territory table, and Sales will be in the Sales table.
-We can use Tableau Joins to connect Geography and Sales tables data in these situations.
+For example, if you want to design a report for Country wise sales, Country information will be in the Geography or territory table, and Sales will be in the Sales table.
+We can use Tableau Joins to connect Geography and Sales table data in these situations.

 Tableau Joins Example

 The following screenshot will show the available Joins in Tableau to connect data.